TheItCrOw/PrismAI/README.md

 </div>

 > PrismAI is a framework that aims to make AI more transparent and the outputs of language models more comprehensible.
 PrismAI is currently built around the 🤗 API which makes it easy to wrap around existing and new projects.
 The project is a collection of components, each with different functionalities but bundled under the bonnet of PrismAI's primary goal.
+The repo is split into multiple components, each of which can be used independently or together.

 ## HyperCausal